This article may contain compensated links. Read the full disclosure.

 Bulk buys can be great for saving money at Easter, not only on food for meals and entertaining, but also on Easter eggs.
 A couple of years ago I started shopping sporadically through a discount online department store.
 All big name brands with a big discount.
 Each Easter they have a bit Easter chocolate sale, so I stock up on goodies and make Easter baskets or gift bags for my family members.
 This is so much cheaper than buying each person an individual chocolate gift, and it means you can add a little variety.
 This year it is Malteaser Bunnies and mixed solid eggs in little gift bags.
 I have enough for my entire extended family of 15 for only $30AU.
 Much cheaper!

 4. DIY GIFTS

 If chocolate isn’t your preference, or if you enjoy making yummy things in the kitchen, DIY gifts are the perfect solution for saving money at Easter.
 Check out my round up last year of non chocolate DIY gift ideas for some inspiration on low cost homemade gifts.
 Or you may do as I did last year and make some yummy chocolates and sweets at home.
 Chocolate bark, birds nests, rocky road.
 YUM!!
-Look here for some ideas.
-They were well received and of course have the added touch of being handmade with love!

 5. SKIP THE GIFTS